 - Contractors are provided information on construction site storm water-related topics at kick-off meetings and then throughout the construction phase by the Part 91 SESC inspectors.
 The information provided covers storm water regulations and SESC procedures and practices. - EHS-AA developed an online Storm Water Pollution Prevention Plan (SWPPP) training module for all applicable operational staff and facility managers at fleet maintenance and storage yards involved in the U-M SWPPP program.
-Over this reporting period, 44 U-M staff members completed the training.
-EHS-AA continues to use the online training module for refresher training of U-M staff members associated with SWPPP facilities. - EHS-AA held several on-line 8-hour Emergency Response Technician Refresher training sessions in December 2022 to provide updates to applicable facility staff and on-call Environment, Health & Safety staff that participate in emergency response activities.
+Over this reporting period, 40 U-M staff members completed the training.
+EHS-AA continues to use the online training module for refresher training of U-M staff members associated with SWPPP facilities. - EHS-AA held several on-line 8-hour Emergency Response Technician Refresher training sessions in December 2023 to provide updates to applicable facility staff and on-call Environment, Health & Safety staff that participate in emergency response activities.
 The training includes outdoor spill response and appropriate protocol to protect waterways.
-In all, 92 U-M staff attended the training sessions. - Training on environmental considerations for construction projects is offered for U-M project managers.
+In all, 85 U-M staff attended the training sessions. - Training on environmental considerations for construction projects is offered for U-M project managers.
 This includes storm water management, spill prevention and response, soil erosion and sedimentation control, soil contamination, and material storage.
-Two individuals attended the training during this reporting period, and a total of 110 staff have attended the training since it was implemented in March 2018.

-- Storm water topics were included in classes, workshops, or presentations during the reporting period.
+One (1) individual attended the training during this reporting period, and a total of 135 staff have attended the training since it was implemented in March 2018. - Storm water topics were included in classes, workshops, or presentations during the reporting period.
 The number of classes, workshops, and presentations containing storm water topics will be reported in the annual report.
 Examples of classes include: Storm Water Pollution Prevention Plan (SWPPP) training, Spill Prevention Control and Countermeasure training, Storm water/SESC Awareness training, Laboratory Waste Disposal training, Housing New Employee Orientation, Grounds Annual Safety training, and Annual HAZWOPER Refresher training.
 Participants include staff from EHS-AA, Facilities & Operations staff, Athletics Dept., researchers, and other groups. - The number of laboratories inspected will be reported in the annual report. - As reported above, an online storm water educational video is available for viewing on the EHS-AA website.
-The video is used on an as-needed basis for inclusion in faculty and staff presentations, classes, workshops, etc. - A total of 50 inspections were performed by EHS-AA sanitarians on temporary food establishments between July 1, 2022 and December 31, 2022.
-This includes inspections at the U-M stadium for each of the eight home football games.
-The inspections include checking that the appropriate food safety signage/poster was conspicuously displayed at each location.
-The posters indicate proper grease disposal and wastewater management tips.
+The video is used on an as-needed basis for inclusion in faculty and staff presentations, classes, workshops, etc. - A total of 76 inspections were performed by EHS-AA sanitarians on temporary food establishments between July 1, 2023 and December 31, 2023.
+This includes inspections at the U-M stadium for each of the seven home football games.
+The inspections include checking that the appropriate food safety signage was conspicuously displayed at each location.
+The signs indicate proper grease disposal and wastewater management tips.
 EHS-AA continues to work with U-M football stadium vendors/concession stands to prevent potential discharges into the storm water system.
-Concession stands were posted with signage detailing procedures for proper grease and wastewater management for these operations during the 2022 football season to reinforce proper waste management for these temporary operations.
-EHS-AA plans to replace any missing signs ahead of the 2023 football season. - A lunch and learn presentation about U-M's storm water program was provided to EHS staff on September 20, 2022.
-The presentation included information about U-M's storm water permit requirements, storm water control measures on campus, and how staff can help protect storm water quality.
-Fourteen (14) individuals attended the presentation and helped install 69 storm drain markers afterwards (Figure 5).
+EHS-AA plans to replace any missing signs ahead of the 2024 football season.